jairoeli/TwitterLBTA/README.md

 ## License

-Colorscope is under MIT license.
+TwitterLBTA is under MIT license.
 See the [LICENSE](./LICENSE.md) file for more info.